Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 Credit = 100% to the last touchpoint, 0% to everything else

-When it's useful: Optimizing bottom-of-funnel campaigns.
-Retargeting, branded PPC, and direct response ads thrive under last-touch because they're designed to close.
-67% of B2B marketing teams still rely on last-touch, and for simple sales cycles (visitor clicks ad, buys product) it's perfectly adequate.
+When it's useful: It's good for tuning bottom-of-funnel campaigns.
+Retargeting, branded PPC, and direct-response ads all look great under last-touch, because they're built to close.
+Two thirds of B2B marketing teams still lean on it.
+67% rely on last-touch, and for a simple sales cycle, where a visitor clicks an ad and buys, that's perfectly fine.

-When it's misleading: It systematically undervalues every channel that builds awareness.
+When it's misleading: It quietly starves every channel that builds awareness.
 The podcast sponsorship that planted the seed six months ago?
-Zero credit.
-The blog post that educated the buyer?
-Zero credit.
+Nothing.
+The blog post that taught the buyer everything they know?
+Nothing.

 Linear attribution